nhutle/Caculator/README.md

 ### F. Known issues
   * Fail to calculate a mix of operators
-    * e.g: 3-2*4 should be 5, rather than 4 since I haven't imple-mented order of operations.
+    * For example: 3-2*4 should be 5, rather than 4 since I haven't imple-mented order of operations.
   * Lack of many functions: supporting negative numbers, decimal numbers, etc.

+### G. Technical Improvement Suggestion

+  * I've found an example of Calculator which is able to implement mix of operators [here](https://codepen.io/joshsmith01/pen/viotJ).
+    However, it encounters a problem whenever user presses multiple operators button in an expression.